 BeagleLogic is not just a Logic Analyzer but a full-featured Linux computer in the same package.
 BeagleLogic enables the user to not just capture logic data but also analyze them on the device itself as the powerful sigrok set of tools can run on top of the GNU/Linux OS running on the BeagleBoard hardware enabling in-situ protocol analysis, all on the BeagleLogic hardware itself.

 BeagleLogic's web interface is the first of its kind ( as far as I am aware ) and will enable a much smoother out-of-the-box user experience than conventional logic analyzers.
 Today's browsers are very capable and with BeagleLogic I want to prove that a good web interface for a logic analyzer is both possible and achievable.
+Unfortunately the web interface that is currently available is very basic and could not be rebuilt in time for the competition, although this is high up on my priority list for the BeagleLogic project and I will make sure that this happens.

 -> 16 logic channels @100MSa/s (vs max possible 14 on the BeagleBone)